-- > Pupils with SEN are encouraged to be part of the school council - > Pupils with SEN are supported by the Talkabout for Teenagers programme and provision during non-curriculum time - > All pupils on the SEN register at K and E level have an identified key worker who meets with them regularly.
+- > Pupils with SEN are supported by the Talkabout for Teenagers programme, and provision during non-curriculum time. - > Safe accessible spaces during free time with adults to manage and model appropriate interactions. - > All pupils on the SEN register at K and E level have an identified key worker who meets with them regularly.